All titles are protected by copyrights held by their

 That I still respect your mind,

-Even though I love to watch you dance.
+But I still want to watch you dance.

 In the end,